aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 Don’t forget to consult the Links (see above) for coding review standards and guidelines and the code review checklist.

 ### Labels
-The `Passed Manual Tests` label can be added to a PR if you have tested the code on your own VM and determined that it performs as intended.
+The `Passed Manual Tests` label can be added to a PR if a reviewer has tested the code on their own VM and determined that it performs as intended.

 The `Needs Rebase` label can be added if a PR has merge conflicts with the branch it is based off of.